 Originally projected to open in the mid-1940s, the outbreak of WWII put an end to those ambitions.
 Peacetime and then Communism brought a change in priorities.
 City planners were called to create a super-deep underground system, primarily to allow for swift Soviet troop movements below the city.
 By 1953 over 700 metres of tunnels had been carved underground but the death of Comrade Stalin saw all works abandoned.
 The financial woes that beset Poland over the following decades meant the citizens of Warsaw had to wait until 1984 before the government finally rubber stamped the plan to resume.
 The project was plagued by mismanagement and a lack of funds, so much so that at one stage drilling was progressing at a rate of only two metres per day.
 Finally, in 1995, the M1 line north-south line consisting of 11 stations and rolling stock donated by Russia was opened.

-Today the first line of the metro spans 21 stops across the North-South axis of the capital, and it intersects the brand new East-West M2 line at the pivotal (and somewhat poetic) Świętokrzyska (Sacred Cross) station.
+Today the first line of the metro spans 21 stops across the North-South axis of the capital, and it intersects the East-West M2 line at the pivotal (and somewhat poetic) Świętokrzyska (Sacred Cross) station.
 Opened in 2015, it originally consisted of 7 stations, but an additional 3 were opened in 2019 and a further 3 in 2020.
-More will be being built on this line, with plans to have 21 by 2022, and there's talk of building more lines.
+More will be being built on this line, with plans to have 21 by 2022, and there's even talk of building more lines.
 The metro is definitely key to any visit in Warsaw.
 For now, we suggest punching your ticketing, clutching your camera and exploring the brilliant modernist underworld that is Warsaw’s second Metro line.